HIGHLIGHTS OF PRESCRIBING INFORMATION

 There are no available data with TUSSIGON use in pregnant women to inform a drug-associated risk for adverse developmental outcomes.
 Published studies with hydrocodone have reported inconsistent findings and have important methodological limitations (see Data).

-Reproductive toxicity studies have not been conducted with TUSSIGON; however, studies are available with individual active ingredients (see Data).
+Reproductive toxicity studies have not been conducted with TUSSIGON; however, studies are available with individual active ingredients or related active ingredients (see Data).

 Based on the animal data, advise pregnant women of the potential risk to a fetus.